lagimik/PartnerCrucible/SecuritySolutionArea.md

 [Defender for Endpoint Ninja Show](https://adoption.microsoft.com/ninja-show/#upcoming)|This training series is based on the Ninja blog and brings you up to speed quickly on Microsoft Defender for Endpoint.
 In every episode, our experts guide you through the powerful features and functions of Microsoft Defender for Endpoint that help you keep your environment secure.
 We start with the fundamentals and dive deeper as the show continues.| Starts May 2022
 [Become a Microsoft Defender for Endpoint Ninja](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/become-a-microsoft-defender-for-endpoint-ninja/ba-p/1515647) | |
 [Microsoft Defender for Endpoint client analyzer](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/download-client-analyzer?view=o365-worldwide) | Microsoft Defender for Endpoint client analyzer on supported Windows, macOS, and Linux Operating Systems.| Microsoft Learn
+[Optimizing endpoint security with Microsoft Defender for Endpoint's flexible licensing options](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/optimizing-endpoint-security-with-microsoft-defender-for/ba-p/3893746) | This new preview capability, mixed licensing support, allows customers to use different Defender for Endpoint licenses on different devices, depending on their security needs, without having to set up multiple subscriptions.  | Tech Community

 ## Defender for Identity